mobxjs/mobx/docs/react/react-integration.md

 )
 ```

-Note that we don't recommend ever replacing the `value` of a `Provider` with a different value.
+Note that we don't recommend ever replacing the `value` of a `Provider` with a different one.
 Using MobX, there should be no need for that, since the observable that is shared can be updated itself.

 <!--END_DOCUSAURUS_CODE_TABS-->